Architecture Overview¶

 - System Model: the repository and layer model that separates guest semantics, browser orchestration, and application policy.

-- Execution Architecture: runtime creation, worker topology, kernel exports, status-driven execution, thread-worker scheduling, and fork/vfork/execve handoff transitions.
+- Execution Architecture: runtime creation, worker topology, the supervisor ABI, status/event execution, supervisor-selected resume, and fork/vfork/execve host operations.

 - State Model: guest memory, SharedArrayBuffer use, page-cache and filesystem snapshots, fd/OFD state, pipe state, socket state, and kernel-worker RPC.